Peterborough Driving Test Centre

 You need to read a number plate at 20.5 metres and if you need glasses or contacts to do this then you need to wear these when driving.

-You will then be asked to 'pop the bonnet' and then you will be asked the first 'show me, tell me' question.
+You may then be asked to 'pop the bonnet' and then you will be asked the first 'show me, tell me' question.

 If you get the 'show me, tell me' wrong you will only get a driver (minor) error, so don't panic (you are allowed 15 driver faults).